David Koudougou: Background and education

 He was born on 1 August 1972 in Tenkodogo, Boulgou Province, Centre-Est Region, Burkina Faso.
 At that time this location was in the Roman Catholic Diocese of Fada N'Gourma.

 He attended primary school in his home area from 1979 until 1985.
 From 1986 until 199, he studied at Rialé High School in Tenkodogo.
 He studied at the Saint Jean-Baptiste de Wayalgê Major Seminary at Ouagadougou from 1994 until 2001.
 As part of his studies at seminary, he took off one year to perform a pastoral internship at the Cathedral of Our Lady of Graces in Koupéla, Burkina Faso from 1998 until 1999.

 From 2006 until 2009 he studied at the Pontifical Gregorian University in Rome, Italy, graduating with a Licentiate in Canon Law.
 Between 2013 and 2016, he undertook further studies at the same university graduating with a Doctorate in Canon Law.

 Priesthood

 On 14 July 2001 he was ordained a priest of the Diocese of Fada N'Gourma, in the Metropolitan Province of Koupéla, Burkina Faso.
 When the diocese of Tenkodogo was created on 11 February 2012, Father David Koudougou was incardinated as a priest of the new diocese.
 He served in that capacity until 6 February 2025.

 He served in many roles during his priesthood as detailed in this reference.
-From late 1923 until February 2025, he was Apostolic Administrator of Tenkodogo Diocese.
+From late 2023 until February 2025, he was Apostolic Administrator of Tenkodogo Diocese.

 As bishop

 Pope Francis appointed him as Bishop of the Roman Catholic Diocese of Tenkodogo, on 6 February 2025.
-He takes over a position that was left vacant on 16 October 2023 when Bishop Prosper Kontiébo was appointed Archbishop of Ouagadougou.
+He took over a position that was left vacant on 16 October 2023 when Bishop Prosper Kontiébo was appointed Archbishop of Ouagadougou.
 His consecration and installation are scheduled on 24 May 2025 at Tenkodogo.